Customer Responsibility: Policy

 Advertising, Marketing and Labeling Guidelines

-Lawson is characterized by its great variety of products and services it offers, which at the same time means that it must adhere to laws as well as both anticipate and respond to risks.
-Lawson’s “Basic Policy for Improvement of Internal Control Systems” has been established to strive for healthy, continuous growth with these business characteristics.
-Japanese consumer laws (such as the Food Labeling Act, the Food Sanitation Act and the Health Promotion Act) are held as important laws that need especially to be followed as common knowledge in order to reliably improve systems to ensure Lawson’s indispensable product safety and security, as well as to maintain consumer trust.
-Thus, Lawson attaches labels to its original lunchboxes and prepared foods in compliance with the Food Labeling Act indicating the product name, expiration date, ingredients, etc.
+Lawson offers a wide variety of products and services, which require adherence to relevant laws and risk-management practices.
+Lawson’s Basic Policy for Improvement of Internal Control Systems is designed to support healthy, continuous growth in light of these business characteristics.
+Japanese consumer laws such as the Food Labeling Act, the Food Sanitation Act, and the Health Promotion Act are considered essential for maintaining product safety, security, and consumer trust.
+Lawson complies with these laws by attaching labels to its original lunchboxes and prepared foods that include the product name, expiration date, ingredients, and other required information.

 Employee Training for Compliance